hugopeixoto/hugopeixoto.net/src/articles/my-conference-livestreaming-setup-at-gambiconf.md

 ---
 kind: article
-title: My conference livestreaming setup at Gambiconf
+title: My conference livestreaming setup at GambiConf
 created_at: 2022-09-25
 excerpt: |
-  I volunteered to be the AV team at Gambiconf, an in-person conference in Lisbon.
+  I volunteered to be the AV team at GambiConf, an in-person conference in Lisbon.
 Some things didn't go exactly as planned, so here's a summary of how things went.
 image: https://hugopeixoto.net/articles/gambiconf-setup.jpg